 - petroleum jelly

-Although chlorine can’t kill head lice, it can interfere with some lice treatments.
+Although chlorine can’t kill head lice, it can with some lice treatments.
 It’s important to avoid swimming in a pool or washing your hair 24 to 48 hours after applying some lice treatments to the scalp.
 For example, Nix treatment may not work as well if it’s exposed to chlorine in a pool.
 Check the instructions for the medication you’re using and talk to your doctor about any questions.

 In general, it’s best to avoid washing your hair in any liquid for one to two days while using lice treatments.
 Washing can influence the effectiveness of the treatments.